Back to Blogs

 Family Friendly Places to Eat

-Enjoy a meal out with the whole family at these family-friendly places to eat!
+Enjoy a meal out with the whole family at these family-friendly independent places to eat!

-Whether you're staying in Bury St Edmunds & Beyond for a holiday or visiting for the day, there are plenty of family-friendly eateries to choose from serving a range of dishes that will suit all tastes and ages!
-We've picked a few of our favourites for you to try!
+Whether you're staying in Bury St Edmunds & Beyond for a holiday or visiting for the day, there are plenty of family-friendly independent eateries to choose from serving a range of dishes that will suit all tastes and ages!
+We've picked a few of our favourite children's menus for you to try!

 Amigos